AdamKMcCoy/Life-s-Precious-Moments/README.md

 # What was My motivation?

-Becouse I watched my wife delete pictuers of my kids
+Becouse I watched my wife delete pictuers of are kids

 # What problem does it solve?